 Welcome to the Well Nourished Family… we’re here to support you to make the most of this fabulous membership and help you to take steps to eat well more consistently.
 You’re on this page because you’ve indicated that you have a child or children that may be resistant to trying new foods.

 So before you dive into the many features here inside the membership, take the time to read over the following page so that you can gradually develop new habits that work for you and your family.
 I liken The Well Nourished Family to a gym membership – imagine joining a gym and right off attending every class and using every piece of equipment… you’d burn out pretty fast so in the name of making lasting changes to the way your family eats, take this slow!

 In my experience, fussy eaters don’t develop better eating habits if they are served only the foods they like day after day.
-By doing so you either reinforce their picky eating or instead, they burn out and eat even less variety over time.
+By doing so you will reinforce their picky eating and the range of foods they eat may be further limited.

 So if your children are picky eaters sometimes, in general or just averse to change, you will need to be very strategic and measured in your approach to incorporating new meals and flavours into their diet.
 The following information is intended to help you to develop systems to improve your whole family’s eating habits without adding to your cognitive load!

 Some of these suggestions will be fairly simple to implement, others will take some persistence.
 Take it slow ad make changes gradually.